sapcc/maintenance-controller/README.md

 - Maintenance Required
 - In Maintenance

-A node's current state is saved within the `cloud.sap/maintenance-state` node label.
+A node's current state is shown in the `cloud.sap/maintenance-state` node label.
 Nodes transition to the state if a chain of configurable "check plugins" decides that the node's state should move on.
 Such plugin chains can be configured for each state individually via maintenance profiles.
 Cluster administrators can assign a maintenance profile to a node using the `cloud.sap/maintenance-profile` label.